End of US highway 377 |

 |

-...but it was only two years later that the south end was extended to Stephenville.
+...but it was only one year later that the south end was extended to Stephenville.
 It is possible that the 377 designation could have ended at its junction with US 281 on the east edge of town, but it seems more likely that the two routes would have been overlapped to the junction with US 67 downtown:

 |